tumagonx/nwjs_docs_old/How-to-use-3rd-party-node.js-modules-in-node-webkit.md

 You can install the 3rd party modules in your application's directory and then just call `require()` from your code in HTML.
 The path /path/to/your/app/node_modules is in the module search path of node-webkit.

+The built-in Node modules such as `fs` can be used directly without these steps.

 Here is an example of loading `async` module:
 ````bash
 $ cd /path/to/your/app